Berkeley-CS195/fa24/syllabus.md

 ### Community guidelines

 Our classroom environment extends to online spaces like Ed.
 Be civil and respect others, even those that are not in this course.
-There are 3 ways for you to address hateful comments and prevent harassment, in order of decreasing emotional labor (the last two do not count towards QQCR):
+There are 4 ways for you to address hateful comments and prevent harassment, in order of decreasing emotional labor:
 - Reply on Ed directly to post.
+(This counts toward your QQCR count)
+- Email cs195@berkeley.edu
-- Submit an anonymous report form to course staff: [https://forms.gle/bBmqFwRpk3wxdoXn7](https://forms.gle/bBmqFwRpk3wxdoXn7){:target="\_blank"}.
+- Submit an anonymous report form to course staff: [report form to be added](){:target="\_blank"}.
 - Reply on Ed with “That’s not cool."

 Course staff reserve the right to delete and/or not award credit or dismiss students from seminar for remarks that promote hate speech, trolling, harrassment, discrimination, or defamation.
 Serious offenders will be reported directly to both the CS Department Grievances faculty member ([link](https://eecs.berkeley.edu/resources/students/grievances){:target="\_blank"}) and the University [Center for Student Conduct](https://conduct.berkeley.edu/){:target="\_blank"}.

 ## Podcasts

-**Update 9/28** In lieu of the typical essays for this course, this semester you will submit two podcasts of varying format in relation to issues discussed in class.
+In lieu of essays, you will submit two podcasts of varying format in relation to issues discussed in class.
 Please see the [home page](../) for more details.

 Podcasts are peer reviewed, which means you will review **two podcasts** per peer review window, and have each of your podcasts reviewed by two of your peers.

-There will be no essays this semester; furthermore we expect the podcasts to actually take up less time than formulating your thoughts on paper.
+We expect the podcasts to take up less time than formulating your thoughts on paper.
 Please do contact us if this is not the case.

-## Accommodations and Late Policy
+## Accommodations, Regrades, and Late Policy

 We understand that situations come up during the semester.
 While we will make an effort to contact students about missing work throughout the semester, *it is ultimately your responsibility to follow up with us to request additional accommodations as needed*.